 Removes the fundamental and indicated harmonics of a tone, usually a hum, from the signal.
 The starting and ending frequencies may be integers or floating-point numbers.
 Equalizers are generated for each integer multiple of the start frequency that is less than or equal to the ending frequency.

 Noise gating: nv to remove high-level sounds and ov to remove low-level sounds.
 Historically, nv and ov stood for "no vocals" and "only vocals," respectively.
 This author used nv to test individual vocal tracks, before mixing, for stray background sounds.
-The nv and ov effects are meant to be the inverses of one another, though ov is not as well tested.
+The nv and ov effects are meant to be the inverses of one another.

 <dB> indicates the decibel level above which for nv, or below which for ov, to remove signal.
 If specified, <center> indicates a central frequency that is first boosted and then removed again after gating.
 This facilitates removing or exclusively preserving vocals, for example.
 The default width of the boosted frequency range is 400 Hz, but <width> can also be given to change this.